 Cirrent takes security very seriously.
 The CA has been designed with security in mind, to ensure that your connected product works exactly as intended and does not open your users or their networks to any security risks.

-Most security concerns are taken care of by the WCM, but there are a few areas where you need to be mindful of how you install the WCM in your connected product, to avoid opening up any security vulnerabilities:
+Most security concerns are taken care of by the CA, but there are a few areas where you need to be mindful of how you install the CA in your connected product, to avoid opening up any security vulnerabilities:

 - On RTOS - should be in protected memory.

 - Both the wcm_agent and wcm_cli binaries must be protected (i.e. need root privileges to execute): otherwise there is a possibility for a non-root user to execute scripts as root.